📖FAQ

 Because PERPs have no expiry, they rely on a periodic cash flow (the funding rate) to keep prices aligned with the spot market:

-The funding rate is reset every 4 hours.
+The funding rate is reset every hour on Crypto.com.
+Other exchanges use different time intervals.

 Every exchange requires margin before OpenTrade can trade a perpetual futures (PERP) contract.
 While certain exchanges offer leverage and cross margining (where the collateral is a pool of assets), OpenTrade will margin the SOL PERP with 100% SOL (staked SOL).